locallyoptimistic/LocallyOptimistic/content/about.md

 ### Scott Breitenother

-Scott is the VP Data & Analytics at Casper ...
+Scott is the VP of Data & Analytics at Casper.
+He is a former Management Consultant (which is probably where he developed his love of frameworks and structure).
+When he's not counting mattresses, you can find him walking around Brooklyn with his wife and daughter.

 ### Sam Swift